rdfgdfgdfg/rtp/README.md

 # rtp
 Recursive thread pool.
 Use tree-structure to assign resource.

+## note
+* If the document conflicts with the comment, the document takes precedence
+* This library has been written complete. email me if you have any questions

 ## where to use
 1.Very large and complex problems that need recursive algorithm.
 2.Have to use multithreading.